Old-Fashioned Beef Stew | Instant Pot Recipe

 • Season the beef generously with salt and pepper.

-• Select Sauté and add the vegetable oil and butter to the pressure cooking pot.
-When the butter is melted, brown the meat in batches for about 5 minutes per batch until all the meat is browned—do not crowd the pot.
-Add more oil as needed.
-Transfer the browned meat to a plate.
+• Select Sauté (adjusted to medium-high heat or Level 4).
+When hot, add the butter to the pressure cooking pot.
+When the butter is melted, add the oil and brown the meat in batches for about 5 minutes per batch—do not crowd the pot.
+Repeat until all the meat is browned, adding more oil if needed.
+Transfer the browned meat to a plate and set aside.

 • Add the onion to the cooking pot.
 Sauté for about 3 minutes, stirring frequently, until softened.
 Stir in the beef broth to deglaze the pot, scraping up any brown bits from the bottom of the pot.